shanesveller/webbynode-api/README.markdown

 * List of all individual records in a given DNS zone
 * Creation/deletion of DNS zones
 * Activation/deactivation of DNS zones
+* DNS record creation and deletion

 ##Planned Features
-* DNS record creation, editing and deletion
+* DNS record editing
 * Whatever else WebbyNode gives us in the API :)

 ##Usage and Examples